-Defining NARRATIVE and STORY for Marketing
+Defining Narrative and Story In Marketing

-June 19, 2014 - Posted by Andrew Gordon
+November 8, 2014 - Posted by Andrew Gordon

 However, when it comes to marketing for a brand, or even a personal brand, the definitions of narrative and story take on subtle differences.

-NARRATIVE and STORY in Context of Marketing
+NARRATIVE and STORY in the Context of Marketing

-A company’s long game, its far-reaching vision and its long-term plans are its NARRATIVE.
-This not only includes the company’s origins, its present, and future goals, but also its core ideology and beliefs.
+A company’s long game, its far-reaching vision, and its long-term plans are its NARRATIVE.
+This not only includes the company’s origins, its present, and future goals– but also its core ideology and beliefs.
 This dialogue shapes how your company or personal brand interacts with its consumers and how it is perceived in the media.

-On the other hand, the STORY is short-term; it inspires consumers to direct action.
+On the other hand, the “story” is short-term; it inspires consumers to direct action.
 These are the smaller wins for a company, overcoming challenges, or tidbits that tell about the company’s daily life.
 This is the day-today social media blip or blog post that gives consumers and fans a glimpse behind the scenes.Great brands use STORY to develop and reinforce their core NARRATIVE.